 Brand new Bloomington GO Station will connect communities in York Region – almost two-thirds complete.

-Now a soggy Richmond Hill property is being given a more concrete existence as Metrolinx’s new GO Transit hub.
+Now a Richmond Hill property is being given a more concrete existence as Metrolinx’s new GO Transit hub.

 Bloomington GO Station is about 64 per cent complete, and starting to fill in shapes found in artist renderings of the facility.